Updated on October 14, 2025.

 What is the role of physical activity?

 Exercising regularly has been shown to lead to better outcomes for breast cancer patients.
-Past research suggests that people who were more physically active (that is, walking 3 to 5 hours per week) had up to a 50 percent lower risk of breast cancer recurrence and death from breast cancer or from any other cause, compared to people who exercised less.
+Research suggests that people who are more physically active (for example, walking 3 to 5 hours per week) have a significantly lower risk of breast cancer recurrence and death from breast cancer or from any other cause, compared to people who exercise less.

 What is the role of diet?